 At Axxela, we focus on providing innovative solutions that are not only ground-breaking, but also play a big role in solving energy problems in Africa.
 In 2018, Axxela Limited signed a Gas Transportation Agreement with the West African Gas Pipeline Company Limited (WAPG) to transport over 15 million standard cubic feet per day of natural gas via the West African Gas Pipeline to Lome, Togo.
 WAGP is a 678km regional pipeline linking the Escravos-Lagos Pipeline System in Nigeria to Takoradi in Ghana, with gas delivery laterals from the main line extending to Cotonou, Benin; Lome, Togo; and Tema, Ghana.

 Axxela is the first non-affiliated and independent shipper on the WAGP and plans to expand the supply of gas into other West African countries.
-Through our regional operations, we have saved more than 51,000 tons CO2e from being emitted into the atmosphere since September 2018, an average of about 6,400 tons CO2e per month.
+Through our regional operations, we have saved more than 279,000 tons CO2e from being emitted into the atmosphere since September 2018, a monthly average of about 30,000 tons CO2e.
 Propelled by our professionalism, strategic partnerships, and excellence across our business enterprise, we remain firmly committed to the positioning of gas as a catalyst for socio-economic empowerment across the region’s key markets.

 Operations in Nigeria